 When did CBT first come into use?

 As with most things that involve credit giving and fame, the début of most theories can be likened to an academic bare-knuckle brawl which lends to the asserting of various individuals and institutions as the rightful heir to said throne.
-Yes, the key names in its development were certainly Albert Ellis and Aaron Beck, but just as multiple theories converged to birth CBT, so did multiple researchers, voices, and systems.
-By and large, cognitive theory began disrupting the dominant behavioral theories in the 1960’s and 70’s, gaining steam in the therapeutic community by late 70’s and 80’s.
+Yes, the key names in its development were certainly Aaron Beck and Albert Ellis, but just as multiple theories converged to birth CBT, so did multiple researchers, voices, and systems.
+By and large, cognitive theory, led by Beck, began disrupting the dominant behavioral theories in the 1960’s and 70’s, gaining steam in the therapeutic community by late 70’s and 80’s.

 Ride the wave.